 Hammocks have come a long way from the useless and wretched mesh nylon hammocks that used to be sold in low end outdoor shops.
 There is a whole hammock culture out there, and I have barely discovered the tip of the iceberg.

-Some people make their own hammocks, which is an interesting idea.
-(I ended up making my own.)
+Some people make their own hammocks, which is what I have done.
+(I did it like this.)

 Hammock camping can transition into a more serious high level tree camping thing (if you have big trees in your area and some serious rope skills).
 A concept which I find interesting.